johnamdickson/portfolio-project-1/README.md

 - __The Home Page - What is Crochet?
 Section__

   - This section consists of an overview of crochet derived from Wikipedia and located in a styled div floated left.
+The div background colour is the theme colour Jet Stream.
-  - Floated right is a circular close-up picture of persons hands as they crochet, bordered in the theme colour.
+  - Floated right is a circular close-up picture of persons hands as they crochet, bordered in the theme colour Jet Stream.

 ![What is Crochet Section](/assets/README-files/what-is-crochet-section.jpg)